catharinadepari/essay/README.md

 <br>
 To investigate the codes employed by the web map, I inspected the web map by right-clicking the web browser.
 In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.<br>

-First, to enable client to track any applications that supports JavaScript, the code the developers used is: <br>
+*First*, to enable client to track any applications that supports JavaScript, the code the developers used is: <br>

 ```
 var _paq = _paq || [];